Adrian-Ng/Adrian-Ng.github.io/_posts/2018-09-23-yahoo-finance.md

 Where `a` is a two-element array which contains the running _total_ and _count_ in the first and second elements respectively.
 Likewise, `b` is a two element array, but it contains the next two elements to add to `a`.

+## Yahoo!

+And so we have it - a quick introduction to YahooFinanceAPI and a quick spin with Java 8 streams!
+Yeah!
+MapReduce!

 ## References

 1. [YahooFinanceAPI](https://financequotes-api.com)